 XCLR Short Volume

-Global X - S&P 500 Collar 95-110 ETF (XCLR) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $3.2M, listed on AMEX, carrying a beta of 0.78 to the broader market.
-The Global X S&P 500 Collar 95-110 ETF (XCLR) seeks to provide investment results that correspond generally to the price and yield performance, before fees and expenses, of the Cboe S&P 500 3-Month Collar 95-110 Index. public since 2021-03-25.
+Global X - S&P 500 Collar 95-110 ETF (XCLR) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $3.3M, listed on AMEX, carrying a beta of 0.77 to the broader market.
+The Global X S&P 500 Collar 95-110 ETF, identified by the ticker XCLR, is designed to replicate the financial performance, including both capital appreciation and income generation, of the Cboe S&P 500 3-Month Collar 95-110 Index, prior to accounting for its operational costs and charges. public since 2021-03-25.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.